Robotistan/ArduinoProgrammingandIoTDevelopmentKit/PROJECTS/Part-7/README.md

 # What We'll Learn
-- We will learn to build circuits with a buzzer, potentiometer and button using serial and parallel connections on a breadboard.
+-  To understand the working logic of Tilt, PIR, RFID card reader, keypad, water level-rain and gas sensor and learn how to develop projects with these sensors.
-- We will develop projects using these circuit elements and we will understand the working logic of the circuit elements.
-At the same time, we will understand the working logic of the if-else loop with the codes we wrote on the Arduino IDE while developing the project and we will start using it in our projects.
+-  We will learn the concept of IoT (Internet of Things) and we will start developing projects in this field.